barbara-mayfield/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is a representation of the source HTML document of a page.

 2. What is an event?
+    An event is something the browser or a user does on a page.

 3. What is an event listener?
+    An event listener is a function that waits for an event to occur and then executes.

 4. Why would we convert a NodeList into an Array?
+    NodeLists are array-like but they do not feature array methods.

 5. What is a component?
+    A component is a small part of a bigger whole, its basically a whole bunch of reusable code.

 ### Git Set up